 False Information to Pawn Broker

-Stolen property often ends of in a local pawn shop.
-For this reason, Florida Statute § 539.001(8)(b)8 makes it a crime to provide false verification of ownership or false information of identification to a pawn broker.
+Stolen property often ends up in a local pawn shop.
+To make it harder for people who steal property to profit from their crime, Florida Statute § 539.001(8)(b)8 prohibits providing false verification of ownership or false information of identification to a pawn broker.

 The penalties depend, in part, on the value of the property presented to the pawnbroker.
 Related crimes including dealing in stolen property or the theft of the property taken to the pawn shop.